 शीलपारमिता परिपूरयितव्यापत्त्यनापत्त्यनध्यापत्तिताम् उपादाय ||

-He fulfills the perfection of self-discipline through the absence of the non-viture of both non-viture and virtue.
+He fulfills the perfection of self-discipline through the absence of the fault of both fault and faultlessness.

 Clinging to virtue is also a clinging, and a cause for ego and pride.
 Further, clinging to virtue can also be a cause for giving rise to destructive emotions such as anger upon seeing others who do not possess similar virtues.
 Narrow views of virtue and non-virtue as absolute ethical principle create dualistic notions with regard to the world and give rise of mental fermentation.